-The central government's long-term borrowing is planned on the basis of forecasts of the total borrowing requirement over two years.
+Central government borrowing is planned on the basis of the total borrowing requirement.
 An important strategy for minimising long-term borrowing costs is to keep the supply of regularly issued government securities stable and predictable.
-Short-term fluctuations in the borrowing requirement are therefore handled within liquidity management.
+Short-term fluctuations in the borrowing requirement are handled within liquidity management.
 This applies to both anticipated fluctuations and unforeseen payments such as when a guarantee commitment is fulfilled or a loan commitment utilised.
 If the payment entails a permanent increase in the borrowing requirement, it is then gradually phased into the long-term borrowing.